-Neil Taft is a great-great grandpa, author of 4 grandparenting books, speaker, and family connection advocate with 80+ years of lived experience.
+Neil Taft is a great-great grandpa, author of four grandparenting books, keynote speaker, and TEDx presenter with 80+ years of lived family experience across four generations.
 He has published nearly 500 articles on intergenerational relationships and reached millions worldwide – including a conversation with Jack Canfield that garnered over 2 million views.
-His core message: connection isn’t accidental, it’s intentional.
+His core message: connection is not accidental, it is intentional.

 Author of 4 Books on Grandparenting